We will be making periodic updates about our Trails on this page.

 Trail Evaluation History

 Manhattan Parks and Recreation recently conducted an evaluation of its trail system with the help of the Center for Research Strategies.
-The evaluation included the assessment of trail use and
+The evaluation included the assessment of trail use and overall impact of trails within the community.
+A number of evaluation tools were used to reach thousands of residents:

 - 1,976 community members responded to an electronic survey